BushraAbukarn/2.-Longitudinal-Analysis-of-Psychological-Treatments-/README.md

 The data is a longitudinal dataset sourced from the study titled "What Works Best for Whom."

 ### Data Preparation
 Data preparation involved conducting data cleaning, modification, and pivoting to prepare the dataset for detailed analysis and visualization.
-This process included transforming the data into a long format, which required converting variables such as "BDIpre," "BDIpost," and "BDI9fu" into individual observations.
+This process included transforming the data into a long format, which required converting variables such as "BDIpre," "BDIpost," and "BDI9fu" from Beck Depression Inventory scores into individual observations.

 The normality of the response variable BDI was assessed using the Shapiro-Wilk test and visualized with a histogram plot.